transloadit/jquery-sdk/README.md

 ## Install

-Simply link the javascript file to your page like so:
+Simply link the javascript file to page like so:

 ```
 <script src="//assets.transloadit.com/js/jquery.transloadit2-v3-latest.js"></script>
 ```

-To install **version 2** of the SDK, use the following script tag instead:
+To install **the old and deprecated version 2** of the SDK, use the following script tag instead:

 ```
 <script src="//assets.transloadit.com/js/jquery.transloadit2-v2-latest.js"></script>